abathelt/EvidenceWiki/README.md

 - [AbuseIPDB](https://www.abuseipdb.com/)
 - [Talos Intelligence](https://talosintelligence.com/)
 - [VirtusTotal](https://www.virustotal.com/gui/)
+- [URL Query](https://urlquery.net/) - employs a diverse range of threat detection systems to ensure comprehensive security analysis of URLs.
 - [CyberGordon](https://cybergordon.com/) - provides you threat and risk information about observables like IP address or web domain
 - [Abuse.ch](https://abuse.ch/) - to identify and track malware and botnets
 - [URL2PNG](https://www.url2png.com/) - does a screenshot of the website